csci141/Labs/202440/Lab1/Lab1.md

 We’ll use Thonny as our IDE: integrated Development Environment - a fancy way of saying a program to program in.
 You can download it for free from [[http://www.thonny.org]] .
 The lab machines all have Thonny installed already.
 If you want to use it on your own computer, you can download it for free from [[http://www.thonny.org]] .
 Once you’ve logged into a lab machine, start Thonny - you can see several ways to start applications in Ubuntu Linux on this page: [[https://help.ubuntu.com/stable/ubuntu-help/shell-apps-open.html.en]].

 If there are multiple versions of Thonny, use the most recent version that is installed.
-If you’ve launched Thonny correctly, a screen similar to what is shown belowin Figure 1 should appear.
+If you’ve launched Thonny correctly, a screen similar to what is shown below in Figure 1 should appear.
 Don’t worry if the version number after ”Python” in the Shell tab differs; as long as the major (first) version number is 3, you’re in good shape.

 ![The Thonny IDE with menu at the top, commonly used icons beneath it, space to type your code, and at the bottom a Shell to show the result of running your code.](Picture1.png "Figure 1")